mnewswanger/www-mikenewswanger-com/content/posts/2018/meltdown-spectre-performance.md

 ## Impact ##

-To say performance hits were noticable on our servers would be an understatement.
+To say performance hits were noticeable on our servers would be an understatement.
 This is evident in both server performance metrics and service load times.
 I'll break down details of our performance hits during our first steps of canary testing below.

 For all of the graphs below, the timeframe is a one hour sampling from early afternoon traffic (17:30UTC - 18:30UTC) against the servers after the patch compared to the same time period one day earlier.
 To keep graphs consistent, all metrics prior to patching are shown in green and all metrics after patching in yellow.